mehulagg/gitlab/doc/user/project/integrations/index.md

 Integrations allow you to integrate GitLab with other applications.
 Similar to plugins, they give you the freedom to add more features to GitLab.
-They are a bit like plugins in that they allow a lot of freedom in adding functionality to GitLab.
-For more information, read the [overview of integrations](overview.md) or learn how to manage your integrations:
+For more information, read the
+[overview of integrations](overview.md) or learn how to manage your integrations:

 - *For GitLab 13.3 and later,* read [Project integration management](../../admin_area/settings/project_integration_management.md).